lch333/Microsoft-Engage-2021/README.md

 This project involves a video calling and chatting web application for two users.
-The webapp is hosted here:- https://engage-teams-clone-e.herokuapp.com/
+The webapp is hosted here:- https://engage-teams-clone-e.herokuapp.com/ **Note:** If the "Start Video Call” Button cannot be seen after connecting, screen should be zoomed out.

 **Technologies Used:** <br />